 Tucked into a quiet corner of the house, this charming room features a queen size, four poster bed evoking early American atmosphere and peaceful refuge.
 The William Lee Room offers a bed chamber with a fabric backdrop and large bathroom with a tub and shower.

 Perfect for a gathering of friends or family, the Cedars Cottage is ideal for couples traveling together or families with children.
-Both Cottage rooms (Lord Botetourt & Peyton Randolph) can be linked for socializing, comfort and closeness during the day while offering quiet privacy at night.
+Both Cottage rooms (the Juniper Suite and the Dogwood Suite) can be booked together for socializing, comfort and closeness during the day while offering quiet privacy at night.
+Please note that each room has it's own exterior entrance and that the rooms do not connect.

-The Peyton Randolph Suite (downstairs) has a large king size bed and daybed.
-The Lord Bortetourt Room (upstairs) has a queen bed, sitting area, and library.
+The Dogwood Suite (downstairs) has a large king size bed and daybed.
+The Juniper Room (upstairs) has a queen bed, sitting area, and library.
 Both rooms come equipped with fireplaces and their own bathroom.

-The fireplace, king size bed, day bed, mini-refrigerator, colonial decor, and private bath give this a lovely, romantic and homey feel.
+The fireplace, king size bed, day bed, mini-refrigerator, soft decor, and private bath will make you fall in love with this room!

 The corner fireplace, queen size bed, angled dormers, and small library with sitting area invite relaxation and escape.